AmokOpera

 AmokOpera is a project originally conceived by ex Tricks Upon Travellers singer Graeme Hobbs to bring rock operas into the contemporary arena.
 Ex-TUT guitarist Dick Langford arranged, orchestrated and produced the music.
 A number of other musicians have also been involved and are listed under the various songs.

 The initial plan was a single project but over the years has developed into an umbrella title for a number of ideas.
-At time of writing (June 2017) two operas have been completed and a third (A Distant England) is nearing completion.
+At time of writing (November 2024) three operas have been completed.

 The first of these "operas" is "The Lottery of Life" and is the story of life as seen through the eyes of a number of characters.
 It's also about how having a dream come true may not end how you think.